Airplane Boneyard at Greenwood-Leflore Airport in Mississippi

 Access to the airport from Greenwood is via 4-lane U.S. Highway 82 to County Road 183.
 It is located on the former site of the Greenwood Army Airfield, built during World War II as a basic flight training facility.

 The airport occupies a 1,000 acre site, with several hundred acres suitable for immediate development.
-Greenwood-Leflore’s infrastructure includes a 60-acre concrete ramp, three active runways, a new 8-story control tower, a fire-crash station and a broad range of instrument approaches, including a High TACAN and ILS.
+Greenwood-Leflore’s infrastructure includes a 60-acre concrete ramp, two active runways, a new 8-story control tower, a fire-crash station and a broad range of instrument approaches, including a High TACAN and ILS.

 It is a controlled airport and local air traffic control services are available to provide aircraft clearances and surface movement guidance.
 Runway 18/36 is 6,503 feet in length, 150 feet wide.